garysweaver/stepford/README.md

 #### CLI

-Stepford has a CLI to automatically create your factories file(s).
+Stepford has a CLI generator to automatically create your factories file(s).

 ##### Creating Factories